openmiblab/iBEAt-fatwater/README.md

 This `src` folder contains all the steps needed to reproduce the trained model.
 As the iBEAt source data are currently still embargoed, the source data are only available to `miblab` members.
 The pipeline itself is split up into 8 consecutive stages.
 Each stage will produce a subfolder in a user-defined `build` folder.
 Subfolders are named after the stage of the pipeline that has produced them.

-- `stage_0_restore data.py`: this restores the data from the `miblab` google drive archive to a local disk and can only be run by `miblab` members with access to the google drive.
-The outout of this stage is a folder `data\dixon` with Dixon data in DICOM format.
+- `stage_0_restore data.py` restores the data from the `miblab` google drive archive to a local disk and can only be run by `miblab` members with access to the google drive.
+The output of this stage is a folder `data\dixon` with Dixon data in DICOM format.
-- `stage_1_compute_labels.py`: this derives the binary ground-truth images from the available fat and water data.
+- `stage_1_compute_labels.py` derives the binary ground-truth images from the available fat and water data.
 The labels are saved in DICOM in a folder `build\stage_1_labels`.
-- `stage_2_training_data.py`: This organises the orginal Dixon source images (in and opposed-phase) and computed labels into the format required by nnUNet for training.
+- `stage_2_training_data.py` organises the orginal Dixon source images (in and opposed-phase) and computed labels into the format required by nnUNet for training.
 The results are stored in the folder `build\stage_2_training_data`.
-- `stage_3_preprocess.py`: This runs the nnUNet preprocessing step in the training data and saves the results in `build\stage_3_preprocess`.
+- `stage_3_preprocess.py` runs the nnUNet preprocessing step on the training data and saves the results in `build\stage_3_preprocess`.
-- `stage_4_train.py`: performs the actual training, fold-by-fold (5 folds in total).
+- `stage_4_train.py` performs the actual training, fold-by-fold (5 folds in total).
 All results (trained model weights, logs and validation results) are saved in `build\stage_4_train`.
 - `stage_5_find_config.py` uses standard nnUNet functions to find the optimal configuration.
 The results are also saved in `build\stage_4_train`.
 - `stage_6_build_distribution` takes the trained model weights and essential json files to construct a light-weight distribution folder `build\stage_6_distribution`.
-- `stage_7_test.py` perfoms a sanity check on the python API wrapper in `src\utils\fatwatermap.py` by reconstructing fat and water images for a few cases, exporting the 3D volumes as mosaics, and comparing the result against fat and water maps reconstructed on the scanner.
+- `stage_7_test.py` performs a sanity check on the python API wrapper in `src\utils\fatwatermap.py` by reconstructing fat and water images for a few cases, exporting the 3D volumes as mosaics, and comparing the result against fat and water maps reconstructed on the scanner.

 ## 💻 Running the pipeline